razerofficial/CChromaEditor/README.md

 **PluginAddFrame**

 Adds a frame to the `Chroma` animation and sets the `duration` (in seconds).
-The `color` is expected to be an array of the expected dimensions for the `deviceType/device`.
+The `color` is expected to be an array of the dimensions for the `deviceType/device`.
 The `length` parameter is the size of the `color` array.
 For `EChromaSDKDevice1DEnum` the array size should be `MAX LEDS`.
 For `EChromaSDKDevice2DEnum` the array size should be `MAX ROW` * `MAX COLUMN`.
 Returns the animation id upon success.
 Returns -1 upon failure.

 ```C++
 EXPORT_API int PluginAddFrame(int animationId, float duration, int* colors, int length);